ThomWright/batch-aint-one/docs/efficient-concurrency.md

 1. System is idle (first item processes immediately)
 2. Another batch finishes (uses available capacity with partial batch)
-3. The batch fills to `max_batch_size` (new resources are acquired and then the batch starts pocessing concurrently)
+3. The batch fills to `max_batch_size` (new resources are acquired and then the batch starts processing concurrently)

 This maximizes batch sizes before using more available concurrency.
-In effect, behaves opposite to `Immediate`, which maximuses concurrency before batch sizes.
+In effect, behaves opposite to `Immediate`, which maximizes concurrency before batch sizes.

 #### `min_size_hint > max_batch_size`